 Section 6.5 Right to Vote; Act of Members.
-Voting of the Members shall be by Sector, with each Sector entitled to the same number of votes as it has directors on the board.
-If a quorum is present, except with respect to amendments of these Bylaws, modification of a budget approved by the board of directors or termination of the Corporation, the affirmative vote of the majority of the Sector votes present and entitled to vote, which must also be a majority of the required quorum, is the act of the Members.
-Within a Sector, each Member within the Sector shall have one vote.
-If a quorum is present with respect to the Sector, the affirmative vote of the majority of the Members within the Sector present and entitled to vote, which must also be a majority of the required quorum, is the act of the Sector present and entitled to vote, which must also be a majority of the Sector votes present with respect to the Sector, the affirmative vote of the majority of the Members within the Sector present and entitled to vote, which must also be a majority of the Sector votes is present with respect to the Sector's votes shall be cast consistent with the act of the Sector unless the Sector adopts a fractional voting alternative as described in Section 6.5.3.
+Voting of the Members shall be by Industry Sector, with each Industry Sector entitled to the same number of votes as it has directors on the board.
+If a quorum is present, except with respect to amendments of these Bylaws, modification of a budget approved by the board of directors or termination of the Corporation, the affirmative vote of the majority of the Industry Sector votes present and entitled to vote, which must also be a majority of the required quorum, is the act of the Members, however, in no event will an action of the Members be valid where the action was passed solely by the vote of Members from two Industry Sectors or defeated solely by the vote of Members in a single Industry Sector.
+Within an Industry Sector, each Member within the Industry Sector shall have one vote.
+If a quorum is present with respect to the Industry Sector, the affirmative vote of the majority of the required quorum, is the act of the Members also be a majority of the required quorum, is the act of the Industry Sector.
+All of the Industry Sector's votes shall be cast consistent with the act of the Industry Sector unless the Industry Sector adopts a fractional voting alternative as described in Section 6.5.3.

-6.5.1 Special Voting Requirements.
-In order to amend the Bylaws, except as provided in Article 20 with respect to the board of directors, two-thirds (2/3) of the Sector votes cast shall be required to approve the proposed amendment.
+6.5.1.
+Special Voting Requirements.
+In order to amend the Bylaws, except as provided in Article 19 with respect to the board of directors, two-thirds (2/3) of the Industry Sector votes cast shall be required to approve the proposed amendment.
 The substance of the proposed amendment must be contained in the notice of the meeting at which the vote will be taken; provided that, the Members may modify a proposed bylaw amendment at the meeting.
-Two-thirds (2/3) of the Sector votes cast shall be required to approve approved by the board.
-Two-thirds (2/3) of the Sector votes cast shall be required to approve any proposal to terminate the Corporation.
+Two-thirds (2/3) of the Industry Sector votes cast shall be required to approve any proposal to terminate the Corporation.
 To the extent practicable, all Member votes may be held electronically under such terms and conditions as are approved by the Board.

-6.5.2 Change of Dues Structure.
-The Members may change the dues structure by resolution with an affirmative vote of two-thirds (2/3) of the Sector votes cast.
+6.5.2.
+Change of Dues Structure.
+The Members may change the dues structure by resolution with an affirmative vote of two-thirds (2/3) of the Industry Sector votes cast.

-6.5.3 Fractional Voting Alternative.
-A Sector may adopt fractional voting.
+6.5.3.
+Fractional Voting Alternative.
+An Industry Sector may adopt fractional voting.
 Member votes for and against are converted to percentages and multiplied by the applicable sector weight.
 Abstentions are not counted and do not impact the voting tabulation.

 Section 6.6 Quorum.
-A quorum for a meeting of Members is a majority of the Sector votes entitled to vote at the meeting.
-A quorum for a meeting of a Sector is a majority of the Members of that Sector present or voting electronically on matters before the meeting.
+A quorum for a meeting of Members is a majority of the Industry Sector votes entitled to vote at the meeting.
+A quorum for a meeting of an Industry Sector is a majority of the Members of that Industry Sector present or voting electronically on matters before the meeting.
 A quorum is necessary for the transaction of business at a meeting of Members.
-If a quorum is not present, a meeting may be adjourned from time to time for that reason by the Sectors or Members then represented or present.
+If a quorum is not present, a meeting may be adjourned from time to time for that reason by the Industry Sectors or Members then represented or present.

 Section 6.7 Action by Written Ballot.
 An action that may be taken at a regular or special meeting of Members may be taken without a meeting if the Corporation mails or delivers a written ballot to every Member entitled to vote on the matter.
-Whenever possible, voting by Sectors for directors shall be by written ballot preceding the regular meeting of the Members.
+Whenever possible, voting by Industry Sectors for directors shall be by written ballot preceding the regular meeting of the Members.